 Symptoms include neck pain and stiffness, loss of range of motion, headaches, dizziness, and fatigue.

 The temporomandibular joint is the joint that connects your jaw to your skull.
 When this joint is injured or damaged, it can lead to a localized pain disorder called temporomandibular joint (TMJ) syndrome or temporomandibular disorder (TMD).

 Signs and symptoms of TMJ are jaw pain, jaw clicking and popping, ear pain and or earache, and stuffiness or sore jaw muscle.
 Chiropractors are trained to treat the jaw with specific adjustments and stretching of surrounding muscles to reduce tension and pain.

 Thoracic outlet syndrome is a group of disorders that occur when blood vessels or nerves in the space between your collarbone and your first rib (thoracic outlet) are compressed.
 This can cause pain in your shoulders and neck and numbness in your fingers.

-Concussion is a mild traumatic brain injury that usually happens after a blow to the head.
+A concussion is a mild traumatic brain injury that usually happens after a blow to the head.
 It can also occur with violent shaking and movement of the head or body.
 You don't have to lose consciousness to get a concussion or post-concussion syndrome.
-Symptoms include: headaches, dizziness, fatigue, insomnia, loss of memory, ringing in the ears, blurred vision and sensitivity to light and noise.
+Symptoms include headaches, dizziness, fatigue, insomnia, loss of memory, ringing in the ears, blurred vision, and sensitivity to light and noise.

 Chiropractors are able to help treat the whiplash portion of a concussion.
 This meaning the neck joints inevitably will have been injured due to a blow to the head and restricted neck joints can cause headaches and pain secondary to the concussion.
 Adjustments to the neck will allow for proper mobility and reduce nerve pressure to allow for quicker recovery.